emarcey/cicerone/glossary/brewing/terms.md

 * **Roasted Malt:** a category of specialty malts that have been roasted at high temperature and traditionally includes biscuit, caramel, crystal, brown, chocolate, black patent, black malts, as well as roasted barley
 	* purpose of roasting is to create unique colors, flavors, aromas through intense Maillard reactions
 * **Saccharification:** the process of breaking a complex carbohydrate (such as starch or cellulose) into its monosaccharide components
+* **Separation:** the process whereby liquids and solids are separated after boiling, and prior to cooling
+	* This is the 5th stage in the brewing process
+	* The common procedure is the [[glossary/brewing/terms.clean#Whirlpool|whirlpool]]
 * **Sparging:** process of rinsing mash grain bed to extract as much sugar from grain as possible, without extracting tannins in the process
 	* as wort is drawn off bottom of lauter tun, liquid level drops
 	* brewer adds hot water to top of lauter tun